Holiday & Entertaining

 Psst- Today’s a big day for us.
 Assuming the bun cooperates, we get to find out what the baby is, and hope to share that news with you guys by Friday.
 We’re also doing some showhouse kitchen selections and working on the Children’s Hospital, so we’ll be running around, but will try to drop in on comments as often as we can!

 But back to the Home Alone house.
-That was Clara’s quote about decorating the outside of ours for Christmas.
+That was Clara’s quote about decorating the outside of our house for Christmas.
 She loves “Kevin and Bros” as she calls them (yes, Buzz = Bros to her), and has even picked up that they have a similar type of house to ours – albeit a ton bigger and fancier.
 So we did some family brainstorming (listened to Clara tell us what we should do) and came up with the following plan:

 - wreaths hung in every window with gold ribbon (no other colors were even close to being right according to Miss Clara)